The Hidden Risks of Root Canals: What to Know About Long-Term Health Considerations

 As understanding of oral–systemic interactions continues to evolve, some patients and practitioners are exploring alternatives to conventional root canal therapy—particularly in cases involving recurrent infection, immune sensitivity, or concern about long-term inflammatory burden.
 These approaches aim to address infection control while minimizing residual microbial load, structural compromise, or systemic stress.

-Extraction and Ozone Therapy
+Tooth Extraction and Ozone Therapy as Root Canal Alternatives

 For individuals open to extraction, removal of the affected tooth followed by ozone therapy is sometimes considered as an alternative approach.
 Ozone is a highly reactive form of oxygen with well-documented antimicrobial properties, capable of targeting bacteria, viruses, and fungi.